wp-plugins/custom-content-type-manager/readme.txt

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.8.3 In Development (in the trunk)=

+* Customized manager templates.
+This is useful if you need to customize the manager interface for the custom fields.
+* Updated sample templates under the "View Sample Template" link for each content type.
+* Added image/media uploading functionality directly from the custom fields.
+* Fixed glitch in Javascript element counter that screwed up dropdown menu creation: due to this bug, you could only add a dropbox to the first element because the wrapper div's id was fixed statically as the same id, so adding a dropdown menu always wrote the new HTML to that same div (inside the first custom field).
+* Control buttons now at top and bottom of manage custom fields.
+* Links to bug tracking / wiki for this project.
+* Some basic HTML cleanup.
+* Moved some files around for better organization.

 =0.8.2=
 * WordPress 3.0.4 fixed some bugs that affected the functionality of this plugin: now you CAN add custom content posts to WordPress menus.
 * WordPress has not recognized the updates to this plugin (apparently due to a glitch), so currently the only way to get the most recent version of this is to check it out via SVN.